Some dogs develop just the opposite problem, their adrenal glands produce too much cortisol. You can read about that problem here.

 A recent study found that dogs with Addison's disease tended to have high-end lymphocyte counts along with abnormally low sodium:potassium ratios (less than 27). (ref) The CBC/ WBC and blood chemistry tests that give those values may have already been performed on your dog.

 In 2005, a vet in Touranga, New Zealand wrote a note published in a journal there.
 It regarded the possible beneficial effects of licorice in pets that suffer from Addison's disease.
 I know nothing of its use or effect for that purpose.
 Be cautious about giving anything to your pet in excessive amounts - particularly based on a single article.
-You can read Dr. Jarret's letter here.
+You can read Dr. J's letter here.

 Dogs with typical Addison’s disease also need as synthetic corticosteroid to replace the cortisol they no longer produce in sufficient quantities.
 Oral prednisone or prednisolone is the most common cortisol-substitute that veterinarians give for that.There is a human oral medication, fludrocortisone acetate (Florinef), that replaces both the aldosterone and the cortisol with a single drug.
 However, it has been quite expensive.
-So it was not as widely used as the Percorten/prednisolone combination therapy.
+So it has not been as widely used as the Percorten/prednisolone combination therapy.
 Fludrocortisone has now gone off-patent and is available in less expensive, generic form.
 So perhaps it will become the treatment of choice.

 Dogs with secondary or atypical Addison’s disease still produce sufficient aldosterone.
 So they only need a cortisol-substitute, like prednisolone, to maintain their health.
 Cortisol is a compound that the pet’s adrenal glands meter into its bloodstream in ever-changing amounts designed to meet its current metabolic needs.
 So the dose of corticosteroid replacement you give your pet needs to also vary according to the dog’s anticipated metabolic needs.
 It will need more when you anticipate strenuous exercise, boarding, grooming, or any situation that puts excess demands on its body.
 It will need less when its body is unstressed and at rest.

 All pets with Addison’s disease need periodic monitoring of their blood potassium and sodium levels.
 Once you know how your pet is reacting to its medications, those tests can be done less frequently.
 Over time, expect the required dose of each medication to change.
 Many pet owners have heard that corticosteroid medications, like prednisolone, should not be given every day because they cause adrenal gland suppression (cause the adrenal glands to “get lazy”).
 That is true in dogs with healthy adrenal glands.
 But dogs that cannot make sufficient natural cortisol need their replacement medication every day.
 Don’t stop just because your dog appears happy for a few days without it.
 If your pet begins to drink and urinate excessively (in the absence of kidney disease or diuretic medications); if it gains considerable weight; if it is subject to repeat infections; or if its blood sugar, liver function or kidney function tests (BUN, creatinine) results increase, its cortisol replacement dose might need to be lowered.

 The problems that Addison’s disease causes in sodium and potassium levels and a lack of cortisol are straightforward and quite correctable with medications.
 So your pet has the potential to live a very long life.
 How long a life depends entirely on how well Addison’s disease is managed.
 Your dog will depend on you to protect it from stress and to tailor its medication dose and frequency to its daily needs.
 That is not something your veterinarian can do for you on a day-to-day basis.
 Every dog will be different.
-But after a period of time on its medications, and after enough blood tests have been run to see how these medications are affecting it, you will be able to make the fine adjustments the pet will need to return to its favorite activities and enjoyments.
+But after a period of time on its medications, and after enough blood tests have been run to see how these medications are affecting it, you will be able to make the fine adjustments your pet will need to return to its favorite activities and enjoyments.
 Concentrate on providing your pet with as low stress a lifestyle as possible, plenty of love, good nutrition, adequate exercise, weight control, and attention to the other health issues that life invariably brings our way.
 You can read the advice human physicians give to their Addison's patients here.
 They apply to your pet as well.